akroon3r/REQ940174-devops-guild-lead-assignment/README.md

 ## Project Description

-This assignment represents a basic deployment that CITZ IMB develops would initialize, deploy and develop against to solve specific business requirements.
+This assignment represents a basic deployment that CITZ IMB developers would initialize, deploy and develop against to solve specific business requirements.

 The API found in this repository is a NestJS API, one of the frameworks that CITZ IMB